talumbau/talumbau.github.io/_posts/2015-12-13-getting-celery-to-reveal-its-secrets.md

 <iframe style="float:center" align="middle" src="//giphy.com/embed/3o85xKWHrNvXqAvWMM" width="600" height="270" frameBorder="40"  class="giphy-embed" allowFullScreen></iframe><p align="center"><a href="http://giphy.com/gifs/music-video-drake-hotline-bling-3o85xKWHrNvXqAvWMM">via GIPHY</a></p>
 </div>

-There's two things we can all agree on: 1.
+There are two things we can all agree on: 1.
 Drake dropped a massive hit with his single "Hotline Bling" and 2. `celery` is a great distributed computing library for a wide range of needs.
 That being said, `celery` (much like Drake's complex relationship status as described in his song) is not for the faint of heart. `celery` can feel *too* configurable: it has all sorts of bells and whistles, but sometimes it can be difficult to know how to get it to do what you want.
 One necessary use case is reporting: what your are jobs doing and what `celery` is doing with them.
 The default settings aren't great for this so if you don't set things up correctly, just like Drake's lament about his erstwhile girlfriend, you will be in a state of wondering what's going on.
 So let's get them on that hotline bling.

 Here we just want to accomplish two things: